munnerz/django-plexauth/README.rst

 Installing
 ==========

-THe quickest way to get installed is through PyPi.
+The quickest way to get installed is through PyPi.
 Simply run:

 .. code-block:: bash